PHOENIX-MEDIA/Magento-PageCache-powered-by-Varnish/README_VARNISH_CACHE.txt

 ESI Strict Rendering
 --------------------
-When set to ""No"" block logic gets simplified to get better hit rates.
+When set to "No" block logic gets simplified to get better hit rates.
 However the content might slightly differ from native Magento block.
 This affects especially to the "recently viewed products" and "recently compared products" block which natively filters the list of viewed or compared products.